 These roasted poblano and jack fruit tacos are the perfect item for your Cinco de Mayo celebration this week!
 You’ll likely have tacos on the brain anyway… but actually, when do you not?
-It’s been a while since I created a new taco recipe so when the rest of my testing for this occasion went downhill I just remembered my motto… when in doubt put it in a taco!
+It’s been a while since I created a new taco recipe.
+So when the rest of my testing for this occasion went downhill, I just remembered my motto… when in doubt, put it in a taco!

-Before we get into the recipe I wanted to break down the mystery behind canned jackfruit.
+This recipe is fresh, light, and not too spicy.
+It’s just spicy enough and I’m someone who can’t handle too much spice!
+The adobo cream sauce is uhhhhhmazing too.Before getting into the recipe, I wanted to break down the mystery behind canned jackfruit.
 Not all cans are created equal but you can find what you need pretty easily.
-I’ve started seeing it at just about every grocery store recently and now thanks to me you know what you’re looking for!
+I’ve started seeing it at just about every grocery store recently, and now thanks to me, you know what to look for!

 I’ve heard from restauranteur friends that getting it in Chinatown or T&T supermarket is the best, most inexpensive location.
 I live in Toronto and have seen it at No Frills, Fiesta Farms, and some random markets in Parkdale and Roncesvalles – sorry, the names escape me.
 It will obviously be easier to find if you live in a bigger city I’m sure, but when in doubt definitely check Asian grocers and markets!